udacity/CarND-Path-Planning-Project/README.md

 *The car transmits its location, along with its sensor fusion data, which estimates the location of all the vehicles on the same side of the road.*

 ### The code model for generating paths
+Path planning implementation is coded in the `path_planner.cpp` with the method name `planPath`.
+Following is the implementation of `planPath` method.

 ```cpp
 std::pair<std::vector<double>, std::vector<double >> PathPlanner::planPath(